 The user name is admin.
-The default password is password.
+The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.

 4. Select ADVANCED > Advanced Setup > VLAN/Bridge Settings.

 The VLAN/Bridge Settings page displays.